-- 1) Legally obstructing an opponent without contacting him/her with any part of the screen blocker's body. - 2) The screen blocker shall have his/her arms fully extended to the ground (below the waist) either at his/her side, in front, or behind his/her back.
-He/she may also cross the arms across the chest.

-- 3) Any use of arms, elbows, or legs to initiate contact during the screen block is illegal. - 4) A player must be on his/her feet before, during and after screen blocking. - 5) Screen blocking is the only form of legal blocking that can be used by any player at any time. - 6) There are two forms of legal blocking: - a) Backfield Blocking: If any of the provisions listed are violated, and contact results, the screener has committed an illegal block. - i) The screen blocker must give an opponent at least one step if opponent has his/her back to blocker. - ii) The screen blocker must not initiate contact with opponent. - iii) The screen blocker may not take a position so close to a moving opponent that this opponent cannot avoid contact by stopping or changing directions. - iv) Immediately after the snap of the ball, a blocker may move laterally or backward two steps. - b) Downfield Blocking: A basketball style (non-moving) screen is the only acceptable form of downfield blocking.
+- 1) Legally obstructing an opponent without contacting him/her with any part of the screen blocker's body. - The screen blocker shall have his/her arms fully extended to the ground (below the waist) either at his/her side, in front, or behind his/her back.
+Arms may also be crossed over the chest with hands near the shoulders. - 3) Any use of arms, elbows, or legs to initiate contact during the screen block is illegal. - 4) A player must be on his/her feet before, during and after screen blocking. - 5) Screen blocking is the only form of legal blocking that can be used by any player at any time. - 6) There are two forms of legal blocking: - a) Backfield Blocking: If any of the provisions listed are violated, and contact results, the screener has committed an illegal block. - i) The screen blocker must give an opponent at least one step if opponent has his/her back to blocker. - ii) The screen blocker must not initiate contact with opponent. - iii) The screen blocker may not take a position so close to a moving opponent that this opponent cannot avoid contact by stopping or changing directions. - iv) After assuming a legal screen blocking position, a player may move to maintain it, unless they move into an opponent and create contact. - b) Downfield Blocking: A basketball style (non-moving) screen is the only acceptable form of downfield blocking.
 The blocker also may not run between a rusher and ball carrier impeding a defender's progress to the flag.